 The Company has been certified by the FCA as complying with the conditions necessary for it to enjoy rights conferred by the UCITS Directive.

-Shareholders are not liable for the debts of the Company.
+Shareholders of the Company are not liable for the debts of the Company.

 Registered and Head Office: